How To Learn About A Culture Without Knowing Its Language?

-- Sifting between what has actually happened and your own personal biases, interpretations, assumptions, projections of the situation.
+- Sifting between what has happened and your personal biases, interpretations, assumptions, projections of the situation.

-All of these observations can provide much insight to the unspoken rules, values, principles, norms of the new culture.
+These observations can provide much insight into the unspoken rules, values, principles, norms of the new culture.
 After observing, find someone you trust and who understands the culture you come from and the local culture to confirm the interpretations of your observations.

 However, be aware of your own biases and judgements.
 Don't be mistaken that a handful of instances has meaning for the entire cultural group!

-For example, while strolling the streets of Yangon, I noticed red markings on the floor and come to realise they are the residue from betle nut chewings.
+For example, while strolling the streets of Yangon, I noticed red markings on the floor and came to realise they were the residue from betel nut chewings.
 From this alone, I might assume that everyone in Yangon loves to chew betel nut!
 However, after speaking to a local friend about betel nut chewing, she explained how locals view the habit as unhealthy and unhygienic.
-If I hadn’t asked, I would’ve stuck to my initial assumption.
+If I hadn't asked, I would've stuck to my initial assumption.

 Finally, no better way to learn a culture is to get involved.
 Take the time to interact with the locals and explore the environment.
-You can take a few hours or even a few days to wander about.
+You can take a few hours or even a few days to wander around.
 Go where the locals go, such as the local markets, bars, shopping centres, restaurants, museums or parks.
 Take the public transport to a new place.
-Personally, I enjoy going to the local supermarket to see different food products and try out its different flavours.
+I enjoy going to the local supermarket to see different food products and try out distinct flavours.

 Participate in a local event, such as a seminar, networking event, music concert, art exhibition, or the local theatres.
-If you have a hobby, such as dancing, hiking, yoga or even bird watching, find the local hobby group and join their meetups.
-There are also plenty of opportunities to volunteer to a cause you feel deeply for and give back to the local community.
+Find the local hobby group and join their meetups if you have a hobby, such as dancing, hiking, yoga, or even bird watching.
+There are also plenty of opportunities to volunteer for a cause you feel deeply for and give back to the local community.

-Getting involved will give you the opportunity to interact, assess and confirm your reflections and learnings from your research and personal observations.
+Getting involved will allow you to interact, assess and confirm your reflections and learnings from your research and personal observations.

 Can you truly learn about another culture without learning the language?

 Indeed you can!
-However, language will always be an important component of learning a new culture.
-When you skip out on learning the language, you will also miss out on the opportunity to connect at a deeper-level, engage with the community and evolve alongside the people of that cultural group.
+However, language will always be an essential component of learning a new culture.
+When you skip out on learning the language, you will also miss out on the opportunity to connect at a deeper level, engage with the community and evolve alongside the people of that cultural group.
 When you have picked up the courage and confidence, perhaps you should consider tackling that new language.
 In the meantime, remember to research, observe and get involved.